oott123/listingway/README.md

 If multiple prefixes are given, workers will select one of them round-robin.

-This is useful to bypass the h2 multiplexing since browser will not multiplexing connections to different domains.
+This is useful to bypass the h2 multiplexing since browser will not multiplexing connections to different top-level domains.

 CORS must be enabled while using this option.
 Sample config below: